 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA or we) is announcing the availability of a guidance for industry entitled “DSCSA Implementation: Product Tracing Requirements for Dispensers—Compliance Policy.”
-This guidance announces FDA's intention with regard to enforcement of certain product tracing requirements of the Federal Food, Drug, and Cosmetic Act (FD&C Act) added by the Drug Supply Chain Security Act (DSCSA).
-FDA does not intend to take action against dispensers who, prior to November 1, 2015, accept ownership of product without receiving product tracing information, prior to or at the time of a transaction or do not capture and maintain the product tracing information, as required by the FD&C Act.
+The Food and Drug Administration (FDA or we) is issuing a revised guidance document that extends the compliance policy described in the guidance for industry entitled “DSCSA Implementation: Product Tracing Requirements for Dispensers—Compliance Policy.”
+This revised guidance announces FDA's intention with regard to enforcement of certain product tracing requirements of the Federal Food, Drug, and Cosmetic Act (FD&C Act) added by the Drug Supply Chain Security Act (DSCSA).
+FDA does not intend to take action against dispensers who, prior to March 1, 2016, accept ownership of product without receiving transaction information, transaction history, and transaction statements (product tracing information), prior to or at the time of a transaction, or do not capture and maintain the product tracing information, as required by the FD&C Act.

 FOR FURTHER INFORMATION CONTACT:

-We are announcing the availability of a guidance for industry entitled “DSCSA Implementation: Product Tracing Requirements for Dispensers—Compliance Policy.”
+On July 6, 2015, FDA published a Notice of Availability in the Federal Register (80 FR 38449) announcing a guidance document entitled “DSCSA Implementation: Product Tracing Requirements for Dispensers—Compliance Policy.”
+The guidance described FDA's intention with regard to enforcement of the product tracing information requirements under section 582(d)(1) of the FD&C Act (21 U.S.C.
+360eee-1(d)(1)).
+FDA is issuing a revised guidance that extends the compliance policy described in the guidance.
 We are issuing this guidance consistent with our good guidance practices regulation (21 CFR 10.115).
 We are implementing this guidance without prior public comment because we have determined that prior public participation is not feasible or appropriate (21 CFR 10.115(g)(2)).
-We made this determination because this guidance document provides information pertaining to statutory requirements that take effect on July 1, 2015, regarding the provisions to provide and capture product tracing information under section 582(d)(1) of the FD&C Act (21 U.S.C 360eee-1(d)(1)).
+We made this determination because this guidance document provides information pertaining to certain statutory requirements that took effect on July 1, 2015, regarding the provisions to provide, capture, and maintain product tracing information under section 582(d)(1) of the FD&C Act, and it extends a compliance policy that would have expired for transactions after November 1, 2015.
 It is important that FDA provide this information before that date.
 Although this guidance document is immediately in effect, it remains subject to comment in accordance with the Agency's good guidance practices (21 CFR 10.115(g)(3)).

 The guidance represents the current thinking of FDA on this topic.
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.